rawanebeidat/Cook-Book-MS3/README.md

 # Technologies Used
 - GitPod - an online IDE for developing this project.
-- Git - for version control.
 - GitHub - for remotely storing project's code.
 - PIP - for installation of necessary tools.
 ## Front-End
 - HTML - to build the foundation of the project.
 - CSS - to create custom styles.
 ## Back-End
-- Python 3.8.2 - back-end programming language used in this project.
+- Python - back-end programming language used in this project.
-- Flask 1.1.2 - microframework for building and rendering pages.
+- Flask  - microframework for building and rendering pages.
 - MongoDB Atlas - NoSQL database for storing back-end data.
 - PyMongo - for Python to get access the MongoDB database.
-- WTForms 2.2.1 - for creating forms with validation.
+- WTForms  - for creating forms with validation.
-- Werkzeug 0.16.1 - to generate and verify password hashing.
+- Werkzeug  - to generate and verify password hashing.
-- Jinja 2.10.1 - templating language for Python, to display back-end data in HTML.
+- Jinja  - templating language for Python, to display back-end data in HTML.
 - Heroku - to host the project.
 ## Libraries
-- Materialize 1.0.0 - main responsive modern front-end framework used for grid and responsivesness.
+- Materialize  - main responsive modern front-end framework used for grid and responsivesness.
 - FontAwesome - to provide icons used across the project.
-- JQuery 3.5.0 - to simplify DOM manipulation and to initialize Materialize functions.
+- JQuery - to simplify DOM manipulation and to initialize Materialize functions.
 # Testing
 ## Manual Testing